clayton-colovore/infoset-ng/docs/source/api.rst

 This route will retreive **all** the most recently posted data values.

-A starting timestamp, in the timezone of the configuration file, needs to be provided.
+A starting **UTC** timestamp needs to be provided.
 Searches for contacts are made from starting at this time until the present.

 This route does not use the cache as efficiently as ``/infoset/api/v1.0/db/data/lastcontacts``, which is the preferred method of getting this data.